searchcraft-inc/searchcraft-wordpress/readme.txt

 == Installation ==

-1. Create an account on [Searchcraft Cloud](https://vektron.searchcraft.io/) via the Vektron dashboard and create a new application and index selecting the "WordPress" template.
+1. Create an account on [Searchcraft Cloud](https://vektron.searchcraft.io/) via the Vektron dashboard.
+2. Within Vektron, follow onboarding steps to create a new application and index, selecting the "Wordpress" template on index creation.
+Copy the provided endpoint url, index name, ingest key and read key values.
-2. Activate the plugin in WordPress.
+3. Activate the plugin in WordPress.
-3. In the Searchcraft settings page and fill in the cluster url, API keys and index name.
-These may be found on the Vektron code snippets screen.
+4. Within Wordpress navigate to the Searchcraft settings page and fill in the cluster url, API keys and index name.
-4. That's it!
+5. That's it!
 Searchcraft will automatically prepare your post content for search.

 == Frequently Asked Questions ==